Skip to Main Content

 • Direct your child to the appropriate level of care at the right time

-If your child needs a referral, we recommend services that are specifically tailored to your child’s needs, which could involve many related professions, including medical specialists, audiologists, physical therapists, occupational therapists, speech-language therapists, nutritionists or nurses.
+If your child needs a referral, we recommend services that are specifically tailored to your child’s needs, which could involve many related professions, including medical specialists, audiologists & speech therapists, physical & occupational therapists, nutritionists or nurses.
 Some families benefit from a referral to First Steps, an Indiana program that helps meet the developmental needs of toddlers and infants through a range of services.

 Conditions & Services